Work Capacity Certificate Guide: Your Rights, Your Job, and Your Recovery

 Managing Chronic Conditions

-Workers with ongoing health conditions like arthritis, back problems, or mental health issues may need regular capacity certificates to maintain appropriate work arrangements.
+Workers with ongoing conditions arthritis, back problems, cardiac issues may need regular capacity certificates or a medical certificate for heart patient to keep duties and hours safe and appropriate.

 Pregnancy-Related Modifications